 An idyllic little village in the middle of the mountains adjacent to Lunzer Lake.
 You can explore the shores of the lake, have a dip in the water, go and have a look at the museum in the village or spend some time on the promenade eating delicious Austrian food….

 A beautiful and idyllic town in the wine-growing area.
 That is Spitz an der Donau.
 It is a perfect place for you to visit if you like spending time in nature, tasting some wine and exploring the vineyards and streets of this little town on the shore of Danube.

-Aggstein castle been built on the hill near the shore of Danube and is known to be home to the Pirates who have plundered the waters of Danube in the past.
+Aggstein castle been built on the hill near the shore of the Danube and is known to be home to the Pirates who have plundered the waters of the Danube in the past.
 The castle has its own tavern and café where you can take a little break from exploring.

 If you´d like to get out of Vienna and enjoy some time sunbathing and lounging on the beach of the lake you will definitely like this idea.
 Sun, beach, restaurants, red and white lighthouse and a good atmosphere.
 What more could you dream about?

 The castle park is considered to be Austria’s largest landscaped gardens.
 A large variety of leisure activities are available on site.
 You can either have a look at the multitude of monuments and picturesque garden areas, take a boat ride on the lake or you can discover the majestic landmark of the park called “Little Treasure House of Austria”.

 Krems an der Donau.
 A beautiful city is known for its Danube Festival, wine, culture and of course – apricots.
 Hiking trails in nature, a remarkable art scene and, of course, a number of pleasant wine taverns offering the best vintages not only from Austria.

 Find all tips for TOP EVENTS, PLACES, THINGS TO DO IN VIENNA.